-In order to avoid such situations, during a volunteering day, the farmer is expected to guide the volunteers in order to help them understand what is expected of them.
+In order to avoid such situations, during a volunteering day, you are expected to guide the volunteers in order to help them understand what is expected of them.
 It should be recalled that the overall activity in SunDo is based on the goodwill of all parties, and therefore our recommendation in such cases is to allow the volunteer to enjoy the benefit of the doubt that he or she has no bad intentions and concentrate on the glass half-full.
-In exceptional cases when you feel that it is not possible to continue the activity it is very important not to confront the volunteer rather simply release him or her from the activity in good spirits.
+In exceptional cases when you feel that it is not possible to continue the activity it is very important not to confront the volunteer and rather simply release him or her from the activity in a good spirit.
 Cases of inappropriate behavior can be reported in the app.

 Generally, a successful experience for the volunteer will be such that he or she felt a connection to you, the farmer.
-SunDo farmers are expected to present themselves to volunteers, to train them before work and to work alongside them as much as possible.
-In case you want to use the app but feel that you cannot make enough time for it, we recommend that you appoint a point person to help you with the volunteers, for example: a spouse, a family member connected to the farm, a worker with good social skills or the like.
+SunDo farmers are expected to present themselves to volunteers, train them before work and work alongside them as much as possible.
+In case you want to use the app but feel that you cannot make enough time for it, we recommend that you appoint a point person from your behalf (such as a spouse, a family member who is related to the farm, a worker with good social skills, etc.) to help you with the volunteers.

 Volunteers who come to work through the app are insured by SunDo for personal damages when working according to standard safety rules.
 Regardless, we recommend you, the farmer, to have the necessary insurance to operate the farm.
 Volunteers who come to you independently and are not registered to an activity through the app will not be insured by SunDo and the responsibility for them lies solely on you.